cortside/cortside.domainevent/README.md

 * namespace for handler interface changed to be in Handlers
 * namespace for ReceiverHostedService changed to be in Hosting
 * ReceiverHostedServiceSettings.Disabled changed to Enabled
-* ReceiverHostedServiceSettings.TimedInterval should not be specified in seconds, not milliseconds
+* ReceiverHostedServiceSettings.TimedInterval should be specified in seconds, not milliseconds
 * IDomainEventHandler HandleAsync now has return value of HandlerResultEnum
   * To keep current functionality, return HandlerResultEnum.Success and let uncaught exceptions trigger HandlerResultEnum.Failure result
 * Publisher uses Logger<DomainEventPublisher> instead of Logger<DomainEventComms>